Welcome

 Q: "If I have a revocable living trust, can I change it?
 How much will it cost?"

-A: A revocable living trust can be amended by the Trustor.
+A: A revocable living trust can be amended.
 From time to time clients will have another child, decide to add someone else as a beneficiary, substitute someone else as a trustee, or add one or more properties.
 Our charges reflect the time required to make the changes, and our rates are fair.

-Q: "I have heard about asset protection trusts on the local TV and radio stations.
+Q: "I hear a lot about asset protection trusts on the local TV and radio stations.
 Will you do an 'asset protection' trust for me?"

 Conveniently located in the heart of historic Little Saigon - across from Asian Garden Mall (Phuoc Loc Tho), on Bolsa between Magnolia and Brookhurst.